Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Estimation of the convergence error

+Figure~\ref{fig:convergencestudy} shows the convergence analysis of MFM results with respect to the spatio-temporal domain size.
+Figure~\ref{fig:convergencestudy}(a) shows the estimated temporal error due to the finite time horizon of the MFM simulations.
+In our MFM studies we used a temporal sampling window of $T=850$ in eddy turnover time unit, which is substantially longer than simulation times typically used in the literature.
+We estimate the temporal convergence error by comparing $D^0_{2121}$ obtained from a shorter window, $T=400$, with that obtained from the full simulation.
+Based on the magnitude of the difference, shown in Figure~\ref{fig:convergencestudy}(a), we estimate that the temporal convergence error, is about $1\%$.

-In addition to the sampling time convergence study, we discuss use of time dependent forcing $s_i(x_2,t)$.
-MFM restricts the forcing to be in the macroscopic space, the Reynolds-average space.
-For the channel flow, the forcing needs to be only a function of streamwise direction, i.e. $s_i(x_1)$, and hence, time independent.
+In addition to the sampling time convergence study, we discuss the use of time dependent forcing.
+MFM restricts the forcing to be in the macroscopic space, the Reynolds-averaged space.
+For the channel flow, the forcing needs to be only a function of wall-normal direction, i.e. $s_i(x_2)$, and hence, time independent.
 Therefore, the precise way of conducting the MFM analysis is to estimate the stationary forcing prior to the computation.
 This is problematic since it is difficult to know the forcing terms before the simulation.
-Therefore, we instead allow the forcing terms to be time dependent and compute the forcing terms at each time step to enforce the given MFM instructions.
-Figure~\ref{fig:convergencestudy}(b) shows the computed unsteady forcings in two different domain size: one is the original domain size shown in Table \ref{table:setup} and the other is a larger domain which is twice bigger in both $x_1$ and $x_3$.
-The plots show the temporal variations of the forcing $s_1(x_2 = x_2^*,t)$ at a given location $x_2^*$, where $t$ is the time normalized with eddy turnover time.
-This value is expected to be zero with the forcing for $D^0_{ji21}$.
-As the source term instantaneously balancing out the GMT equation to hold, the value fluctuate around zero.
-However, we expect the effect of the deviation diminishes as we increase the domain size and use time averaging.
-Figure~\ref{fig:convergencestudy}(b) shows that the forcing satisfies the domain convergence; the forcing converges to zero for larger domain.
-Moreover, the forcing term converges to zero when time-averaged.
-Therefore, it is justifiable to use the time-dependent forcings.
+The remedy to this issue is to perform averages over ensembles, instead of using time averages.
+For a statistically stationary flow, the ensemble-averaged fields tend to time-constant fields as one increases the number of ensembles.
+Ensemble averages can then be accessed at each time step, in order to estimate $s_i(x_2)$ according to the procedure described in Section 2.1.3.
+Since channel flow is statistically homogeneous in $x_1$ and $x_3$ directions, instead of creating new simulations, we used these directions for ensemble averaging.
+We then increased the number of independent ensembles by increasing the domain size in these directions.
+Figure~\ref{fig:convergencestudy}(b) shows the computed $D^0_{2121}$ in two different domain sizes: one is the original domain size shown in Table \ref{table:setup} and the other is a larger domain which is twice bigger in both $x_1$ and $x_3$.
+The difference between these two plots are approximately $2\%$.
+This difference quantitatively represents the error committed by using a weakly time dependent forcings and finite domain size.